dustingetz/dustingetz.github.io/pages/Model%3A Previously Unknown Axiom.md

 		- Do you really know? **Or do you just like seeing yourself as someone who knows things?**
 			- Powerful phrase: "How do you know?"
 		- Writing makes you accountable to yourself
-			- How do I know? prove it to yourself
+			- How do I know? prove it by writing it out
+			- Like math and engineering: Show your work, check your answer
 		- Writing as a synthesis activity
 			- Compare to formal learning process (i.e. at university)
 				- textbook -> lecture -> homework -> quiz -> lab -> midterm exam -> final exam
 					- synthesis – if you don't do the homework you won't pass the test!
-					- feedback – how do you know you know
+					- exams are feedback – how do you know you know?
+Did you ace all of your exams?
 		- Knowledge decay
--
+			- getting older sucks, we forget things that we used to know
+				- would you ace your university exams if taken again today?
+			- but we still see ourselves as that same wise person who knows
+				- our self image is incoherent with reality -> over-confidence -> broken assumptions -> killed
+			- "The older I get, the more anxious I get, because I understand how little I know" -
 - List of blind spots in famous smart people
 	- Smart haskell programer who hates dynamic languages